dturvene/finite-state-machine/rust_ai/medium-article.md

 This article documents my experience converting a
 [C] program to [Rust] using AI agentic [prompt engineering].

+The bottom line for me is agentic coding is at the *very* least an efficient way to prototype code or build a code framework to build upon.
+Complex AI models trained for coding with strong iterative prompt engineering can create a finished product.

 # Development Update April 2026
 As part of my ongoing agentic research I cleaned and rebuilt this project using the most recent [Claude Code] 2.1.108 and [Claude Sonnet 4] 4.6 model